fulltostack/pizza-shop/README.md

 - cd into project directory
 - install npm dependencies using `npm install` or `yarn`
 - start the project using `npm start` or `yarn start`

+That's it, the application server will be started on http://localhost:3000/